ThePhilippeH/explainingCancerAI/README.md

 We chose these two images to highlight the important differences between the models and explainers.
 We chose a picture containing more hair and a picture with no hair, to see if the models would be able to still explain the differences properly, and not simply based on noise.

-The first image already shows clear divergence, especially in the Grad-CAM, it cleary distinguishes the lesion from the rest of the skin, while the other models also detect other areas as explanation.
+The first image already shows clear divergence, especially in the Grad-CAM, it clearly distinguishes the lesion from the rest of the skin, while the other models also detect other areas as explanation.
 This is supported by the LIME explanation of this image, where it clearly distinguishes the lesion.

 The second image shows a similar pattern for the Grad-CAM example, but diverges in the LIME explanation, where it does not clearly marks the lesion from the rest of the skin.